 The Truth About Birth Control Pills and Hormones

-Millions of women all over the world use oral contraceptive pills, also known as birth control pills (BCP).
+Millions of women all over the world use oral contraceptive pills, also known as birth control pills (BCPs).

-In this article, we will refer to them as BCP’s for short.
-BCP’s are most often used to prevent pregnancy or to reduce the complications that go along with menstruation such as PMS, cramping, pain, heavy flow, etc.
+In this article, we will refer to them as BCPs for short.
+BCPs are most often used to prevent pregnancy or to reduce symptoms that may occur with menstruation, such as irregular periods, PMS, cramping, pain, heavy flow, and more.

-Many people have misconceptions on how BCP’s affect the body and brain and how they influence overall health:
+Many people have misconceptions about how BCPs affect the body and brain and how they influence overall health.
+It’s time to clear up the confusion.

 2. The synthetic hormones enter the brain.